Joshardals/Valora/README.md

-# Accentify: E-commerce App Roadmap
+# Valora: E-commerce App Roadmap

 This document outlines the roadmap for Accentify, a personal e-commerce project focusing on clothing, accessories, and gadgets.
 It details the planned features, the tools and considerations, and the overall technology stack used for development.